Brizy Pro Review

 While this feature doesn’t turn Brizy into a full fledged theme builder, this is a great feature for building a landing page or micro-site.

-Brizy works well with any theme that is well coded and includes a 100% width template or layout option.
-It also includes it’s own blank page template.
+Brizy Pro will work well with just about any theme that is modern, well coded.
+To get the most out of Brizy Pro, any theme you use should include a full-page layout.
+Unlike some other page builders, Brizy Pro includes its own blank page template.
 Be aware though that the Brizy template doesn’t display the header or footer sections.
 That makes it great for distraction-free landing pages but not a regular page.

 Installation and Removal